-Communications Service Module: It ensures the reliability to transfer of those data, detection of errors and structured delivery of data packets also.
+Communications Service Module: It ensures the reliability of to transfer of those data, detection of errors, and structured delivery of data packets also.

 Network Module: Network module ensures the actual transfer of data.
 It also deals with the network.
 If the network changes, this will affect only this module, not the entire system.